apache/comdev-site/source/companies/employ.md

 positions would you staff if you weren't sharing the load with the community?
 Are those positions being adequately covered?

-Dedicating employee or contractors time to positions like marketing, events, and end-user support, as well as software development, significantly increases your influence and trust in the project community.
+Dedicating employee or contractors' time to positions like marketing, events, and end-user support, as well as software development, significantly increases your influence and trust in the project community.